ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 3.1.
 In-Domain Referral Glue

-   This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section.
-If all in-domain glue records do not fit in a response over UDP transport, the name server MUST set TC=1.
+   This document clarifies that when a name server generates a referral response over UDP transport, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1.
+When a name server generates a referral response over TCP transport, it MUST include all available in-domain glue records.

-Andrews, et al.           Expires 29 July 2022                  [Page 6]
+Andrews, et al.           Expires 31 July 2022                  [Page 6]

 Internet-Draft       DNS Referral Glue Requirements         January 2022